sql-machine-learning/playground/python/sqlflow_playground/playground_server_design.md

 which carries the main cluster operation logic.
-Then, we use the key tool to generate a server certification file (Of course, it's not necessary if you have your own certification files) which enables us to provide `https` service.
+Then, we use the key tool to generate a server certification file (Of course, it's not necessary if you have your own certification files) which enables us to provide `HTTPS` service.
 Finally, we start the `REST API` service at port 50052.

 Our playground service uses bi-directional validation.
 So, the maintainer needs to generate a certification file for a trusted user.
 Use below command and